-Bias Incident and Hate Crimes
+Bias Incident Resources

 As part of the College’s commitment to an inclusive campus community, a Bias Incident Response Team (BIRT) and protocol has been developed to address incidents that occur on-campus or at any Hamilton-sponsored off-campus event.
 We urge all community members to familiarize themselves with the harassment and discrimination policy and to report promptly any incidents that violate the standards that we as a community seek to uphold.